Chatbot-Challenge/Frontend/README.md

 ### Install Rasa:

 Please refer to the official Rasa documentation for installation instructions.
-We use Rasa 3.4.2.

 [https://rasa.com/docs/rasa/installation/installing-rasa-open-source/](https://rasa.com/docs/rasa/installation/installing-rasa-open-source/
 )

-Please use Python 3.8.10 to ensure compatibility with our server.
 Usually it makes sense to create a virtual environment for your python installation, such as [Conda](https://www.anaconda.com/).
 In this way you can have multiple different Python environemnts in parallel that do not interfere with each other, in case you need Python for another project also.

 ### Install Frontend: